coder/docs/admin/workspace-providers/index.md

 ---
 title: Workspace providers
-description: Learn how workspace providers can improve developer experience.
+description: Learn how workspace providers can improve the developer experience.
 state: beta
 ---